bentonperet/Saga/Saga Pryor DC/Basis of Design/2BOD - Facility Construction (CSI Divs 02-14).md

 - Total building envelope premium: ~$1.3-2.0M for 50,000 GSF {TBC}
 - Offset by insurance savings (~$200-300K/year → 5-7 year payback) {TBC}

+**CAPEX Savings Note:**
+- We've kept the sparkle of the high ceilings and raised walking track for customer tours and security...
+However, for cost savings during value engineering, an overall reduction in building height to ~20ft would provide ample space for any type of adaptation (hot aisle containment, etc.).
+It would save on steel and concrete, if required.
 ### Roof System (FM 1-150 Rating)

 **FM 1-150 Compliance:**